-I got some spicy turkey meatballs coming at you, my friends.
-We're really thinking forward to the holidays where good appetizer recipes are always in demand.
-You really can't go wrong with meatballs, particularly ground turkey meatballs.
+I got some spicy meatballs coming at you, my friends.
+You can't go wrong with meatballs, particularly ground turkey meatballs, for parties and holiday gatherings.

 So delicious!
-If you're looking for an easy turkey meatballs recipe that isn't boring, this is the one.
+If you're looking for an easy turkey meatballs recipe that isn't boring, this is the one, though you can also make this recipe with ground beef, ground pork, ground chicken, or a mix.

-Let's talk about how we make them, shall we?
+Let's talk about how to make honey-sriracha meatballs, shall we?

 - Veggies.
-Use 1 celery stalk, 1 small onion, a jalapeno pepper and 3 cloves garlic.
+Use celery, onion, a jalapeno pepper and garlic cloves.
 Cooked vegetables add not only flavor to your turkey meatballs, but moisture.

 - Seasonings.
 I love using a good homemade Cajun seasoning blend with this recipe, but feel free to use your favorites.
 Italian seasonings are quite popular here.
 I'm also including some chopped parsley, spicy chili flakes and some salt and pepper.
 Try a nice garlic salt.

-- 1 egg, beaten.
+- Beaten Egg.
 This helps bind the meatballs.

-- 1 cup panko.
+- Panko.
 This also helps to bind the turkey meatballs together.
 You may need a bit more or less, so start with half a cup then add more as needed.

 - Garnish.
 I'm using fresh chopped parsley, chopped green onion and spicy chili flakes.

-How to Make Honey-Sriracha Turkey Meatballs - the Recipe Method
+How to Make Honey-Sriracha Meatballs - the Recipe Method

-While turkey meatballs are cooking, add the sriracha, honey, garlic powder, chili flakes, and salt and pepper to a small pot.
-Heat gently, stirring, until it is well combined.
+While the meatballs are cooking, make the glaze/sauce.
+Warm the tomato sauce, sriracha, honey, garlic powder, chili flakes, salt, and pepper in a small pot.
+Stir to combine.

 Pour the honey-sriracha sauce / glaze over the turkey meatballs, or you can brush it on.
 See my Honey-Sriracha Sauce recipe.